HitKeep vs Umami: Self-Hosted Analytics Without PostgreSQL

 Is HitKeep GDPR compliant?

-Section titled “Is HitKeep GDPR compliant?”HitKeep is designed to simplify GDPR compliance: cookie-less by default, self-hosted or EU-hosted cloud, no third-party data transfers.
+Section titled “Is HitKeep GDPR compliant?”HitKeep is designed to simplify GDPR compliance: cookie-less by default, self-hosting or EU-hosted cloud, and fewer third-party analytics transfers.
 Compliance depends on your deployment and legal analysis.
 Read the Compliance Overview.

 Does HitKeep use less resources than Umami?